Best EMR/EHR Systems for OT, PT, and SLP

 A quick note on Google Workspace

-I do know of occupational therapy private pay therapy practices that use Google workspace in lieu of an EMR.
-To do this you would need to upgrade the the HIPPA compliant version of Google Workspace.
-You would also need to be very confident in knowing what data you need to collect and have a plan for managing it.
+To do this you would need to upgrade to the HIPPA compliant version of Google Workspace.
+You’ll also need to have a clear understanding of the data you need to capture—and a solid plan for organizing, tracking, and using it effectively.

 Conclusion